Wu-Haonan/Wu-Haonan.github.io/_posts/2023-10-05-ICA_OoO_Superscalar.md

 # Execution (Out of Order)

 Just excute the instrs issued.

+update LSQ for src and address ready status.

 # Writeback (Out of Order)

 Writeback (Out Of Order - OoO): When the dst value has been computed it is written back to the PRF, the IQ, ROB and LSQ are updated – the instr <b>completes</b> execution.

+update ROB for completed Instrs.

 Note: Stores DO NOT write to cache at this stage, and the ARF is NOT updated